 4. Reset #3.17 to 0 after the autotune completes.
 Leaving #3.17=2 may create instability, as the drive will continuously adjust #3.10 and #3.11 while the motor is running.
+Do not leave #3.17 at a value of 2 for a winder!
 If there is an audible noise when the run command is closed, changing #4.12 (Digital filtering the current loop) to a value between 2.0ms and 5.0ms should eliminate this audible sound without degrading the tuning of the drive to motor.

 5. Run the motor through its speed range and check stability.
+For a winder, re-check this at core after confirming mid to full roll.
 Parameter #3.19 may need to be adjusted to achieve stable running.
 Best tune will be with the compliance angle as high as possible commensurate with stable running.
+For a winder, best tune will be at a moderate compliance angle value that results in smooth motoring at core and at full roll.